BestTimesToVisit.com Logo

 Walking and Biking

 Aspen is a very walkable and bike-friendly town, especially the downtown core.
-In the summer and fall, biking is a fantastic way to explore the town and nearby trails.
+In the summer and fall, biking is a fantastic way to explore the scenic trails and the town itself.
 Many hotels offer complimentary bike rentals.

-Cost:Free if you have your own or use hotel amenities.
-Bike rentals can range from $30-$60 per day.
+Cost:Free (if you have your own or use hotel rentals), bike rentals typically $30-$60 per day.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.